 Conclusions

-This study focuses on optimising biochar production from co-pyrolysis of fish and pruning waste (30% FW: 70% PW) for agricultural applications, specifically as a soil amendment and composting additive.
-Biochar produced at a 30-minute residence time co-pyrolysis exhibits nutrient-rich and stable characteristics, indicating potential synergy of the feedstock blend by co-pyrolysis, complying with regulatory limits.
-While bio-oil and syngas byproducts showed potential for energy recovery, their optimisation was not the aim of this study.
-Future work will investigate biochar's potential for low-carbon composting and conduct techno-economic analysis to scale production of sustainable biochar and biochar-compost composites.
-This approach will evaluate the potential of closing nutrient loops in fisheries sector through circular economy principles.
+This study focuses on optimising biochar production from co-pyrolysis of fish and pruning waste (30% FW: 70% PW) for agricultural applications as a soil amendment and composting additive.
+Biochar produced at a 30-minute residence time displays nutrient-rich and stable properties, and lower trace elements, suggesting the synergy of both feedstocks by pyrolysis, that results in biochar having enhanced agronomic potential complying with regulatory standards.
+While bio-oil and syngas byproducts demonstrated promising results for energy recovery, their optimisation fell outside the scope of this work.
+Future research will explore the use of biochar in low-carbon composting systems and perform a techno-economic analysis to support the upscaling of sustainable biochar and biochar-compost composite production.
+This strategy aims to promote nutrient circularity within the fisheries sector through circular economy approaches.

 Acknowledgements

 The authors acknowledge the European Union’s Horizon 2020 research and innovation programme for its support to fund the “SEA2LAND” project under grant agreement 101000402.
 The authors also acknowledge CO.PE.MO and Ittica del Conero for providing the seafood residuals for characterisation.